 In case you missed them, click here for last week’s picks.

-Tags: Arizona State Sun Devils Arizona Wildcats Braxton Miller California Golden Bears Colorado Buffaloes Featured Follow Index Kevin Hogan Lane Kiffin Nathan Scheelhaase Oregon Ducks Oregon State Beavers Popular Stanford Cardinal Taylor Kelly Travis Wilson Tyler Gaffney UCLA Bruins USC Trojans Utah Utes Washington Huskies Washington State Cougars
+Tags: Arizona State Sun Devils Arizona Wildcats Braxton Miller California Golden Bears Colorado Buffaloes Follow Index Kevin Hogan Lane Kiffin Nathan Scheelhaase Oregon Ducks Oregon State Beavers Stanford Cardinal Taylor Kelly Travis Wilson Tyler Gaffney UCLA Bruins USC Trojans Utah Utes Washington Huskies Washington State Cougars